The 4 Main Help Desk Roles And Responsibilities

 For them to be able to perform their tasks properly, the help desk of your choice should provide agents with the following capabilities:

-• Dashboards - This feature allows them to start their day with an overview of their workload and priorities at a glance – and on InvGate Service Desk, they can customize them to see precisely the information they need.
+• Dashboards - This feature allows them to start their day with an overview of their workload and priorities at a glance – and on InvGate Service Management, they can customize them to see precisely the information they need.

 • Workload view - They should also have a panel to see the assigned tickets' details.
-On InvGate Service Desk, this section is called "My Work" and lets them classify requests based on their status and SLAs for better ticket prioritization.
+On InvGate Service Management, this section is called "My Work" and lets them classify requests based on their status and SLAs for better ticket prioritization.

 • A complete ticket view - A great way to contribute to your agents' performance is choosing a solution with a thorough ticket view so that they can see all the necessary details to solve an issue in one place.
-For instance, InvGate Service Desk ticket interface includes visual indicators for ticket status, SLAs, change logs, subtasks, participants, and shortcuts to actions like escalating or relating to a major incident.
+For instance, InvGate Service Management ticket interface includes visual indicators for ticket status, SLAs, change logs, subtasks, participants, and shortcuts to actions like escalating or relating to a major incident.

 • The ability to filter requests - Besides the workload view, agents should be able to see the work assigned to the entire help desk to see if everything is assigned correctly and dealt with in case of need.
-InvGate Service Desk provides this under the "Requests" tab, which displays resolved, unresolved, and unassigned work.
+InvGate Service Management provides this under the "Requests" tab, which displays resolved, unresolved, and unassigned work.

 • AI capabilities - Lastly, AI functionalities are a great way to ease the agents' work.
 That's why we added a support assistant to help them classify tickets and an AI-powered response option to improve their replies.